oracle-livelabs/adb/shared/adb-auto-indexing/provision-adw/provision-adw.md

 ## Introduction

 This workshop walks you through the steps to get started using the Oracle Autonomous Database.
-For this workshop we're going to use an **Autonomous Database optimized for Analytics and Warehousing (ADW)**, but you can also Autonomous Database optimized for Transaction Process (ATP).
+For this workshop, we're going to use an **Autonomous Database optimized for Analytics and Warehousing (ADW)**, but you can also Autonomous Database optimized for Transaction Process (ATP).
 You will provision a new database in just a few minutes.

 Oracle Autonomous Databases have the following characteristics: